kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 By the way you may have noticed that in my earlier demos I used the centos Docker image to create my dummy test pod.
 However I've now switched to using the Universal Base Image, or UBI for short.
 The UBI image is an enterprise grade image developed by redhat.
 And the best part is that this image is available for free.
 UBI is not available on docker hub though, instead you need to download it from redhat's own registry.
 That's why I needed to specify the full image path.
 If you just specify the name, then kubernetes will default to prefixing the dockerhub's registry, to the image name behind the scenes.
 The docker hub's registry url is docker.io.
 For example if you specify busybox, then kubernetes will assume you meant docker.io/busybox.
 I'll cover more about using third party docker registries later in this course.
 ====

 So that's how far we got to last time, we managed to get one pod talking to another pod using an ip address.
-Now in this demo we still want to run this curl command, but this time using a DNS name rather than an IP address.
+Now in this demo we still want to run this curl command, but this time using a DNS name.

 So to start using DNS, we first need to create a service object.
 So here's the service we're going to create: